apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `schemaTag`: String

    A human-readable name to tag this variant of a schema (i.e. staging, EU).
 Setting this value will cause metrics to be segmented in the Apollo Platform's UI.
 Additionally schema validation with a schema tag will only check metrics associate with the same string.

+* `traceReporting`: Boolean | async (GraphQLRequestContextDidResolveOperation) => Boolean

+    If this is option returns true tracing and instrumentation will be enabled for a given request.
+If it is false the request will not be instrumented, and a trace will not be constructed or sent to Apollo Graph Manager.

+    This function will receive a `GraphQLRequestContextDidResolveOperation`, which will contain client and operation information allowing those to be used in the determination of whether a request should be traced.
+If nothing is provided the default behavior is to trace every request and send them to Apollo Graph Manager.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**